 Community Children’s Health Partnership (CCHP) services

 Sirona care & health is running a dedicated telephone advice and information service for families currently receiving care from CCHP teams.
 Details of this can be found on the CCHP website.

 The Sirona care & Health website has details of services for people with diabetes, including how to contact the diabetes community services for advice and guidance.
 The site also contains resources with advice and guidance for dealing with diabetes during the coronavirus outbreak.

 Diabetes UK are also urging people not to let coronavirus fears stop them from seeking medical help if they're worried they, or their child, is showing the signs and symptoms of type 1 diabetes.
-Read their news story to find out more.
+Read the Diabetes UK news story to find out more.

 The Sirona care & health website will be regularly updated with any service changes taking place because of the coronavirus pandemic.

 Mental health services

 Avon and Wiltshire Mental Health Partnership

 Avon and Wiltshire Mental Health Partnership (AWP) provides a range of mental health services across the area.
-Visit the Avon and Wiltshire Health Partnership (AWP) website for the latest updates on the impact of Covid-19 on AWP services.
+Visit the Avon and Wiltshire Health Partnership (AWP) website for the latest updates on the impact of coronavirus on AWP services.